jildertviet/ESP32S2_MIDI_controller/README.md

 #### !!!
 So I recommend to redesign the board with an external DAC, a MCP3008 for example.
 (I've stabilized the output with a Kalman filter.)

+# Known issues
+- Missing a ground plane
+- Noisy values from ADC
+- Footprint of sliders isn't perfect

 # Dependancies
 - ESP32-S2-WROVER symbol & footprint from snapEDA
 - SimpleKalmanFilter Arduino lib